 The Unit Test project contains all your Unit and Integration tests.
 It’s also a Host project that typically references all other non-Host projects in the solution and contains a combination of concrete and mock dependencies depending on what’s being tested.
 See the Testing Docs for more information on testing ServiceStack projects.

 Ideally the root-level AppHost project should be kept lightweight and implementation-free.
-Although for small projects with only a few services it’s ok for everything to be in a single project and to simply grow your architecture when and as needed.
+Although for small/prototype projects with only a few services it’s fine for everything to be in a single project and to simply grow your architecture when and as needed.

-For medium-to-large projects we recommend the physical structure below which we’ll model using this concrete Events example to describe how we’d typically layout a ServiceStack project.
+For medium-to-large projects we recommend the physical structure below we’ve modelled after this concrete Events example to describe how we’d typically layout a ServiceStack project.
 For the purposes of this illustration we’ll assume our Application is called EventMan.

 The order of the projects also show its dependencies, e.g. the top-level

 EventMan project references all sub projects whilst the last